PlayStation (Beetle PSX HW)Link

 foo.m3u file in RetroArch with the Beetle PSX HW core.

-Here's another m3u example done with Valkryie Profile
+Here's a m3u example done with Valkryie Profile

 Adding multi-track games to a RetroArch playlist is recommended.
 (Manually add an entry a playlist that points to